-The 2020-21 season will be the second season for Dave Smart in his role as Director of Basketball Operations.
+The 2021-22 season will be the third season for Dave Smart in his role as Director of Basketball Operations.

 Since taking over as head coach of the Carleton Ravens men’s basketball team in 1999-00, Dave Smart has turned the Ravens program into one of the most successful dynasties in U SPORTS history.